bergesinstitute/graf-method/book-2-unit-1.md

 (notice how we use *ser* for estudiante, even if we are not usually students permanently).

 > It is not recommended to use the article *un/una* with professions: saying *yo soy un doctor* is
-> considered an Anglicism.
+> considered an anglicism.
 Say *yo soy doctor* instead.

 # Spanish adjectives for physical appearance

+N = Neutral

     alto - tall